Elbows and Knees

 Elbows & Knees

-Knees and elbows are used frequently, and injury to them is common.
+Knee and elbow pain is a common discomfort due to the frequency that the knees are used, and injury to them is common.
 The human knee is the largest single joint in the body, and because it’s virtually unprotected, it’s vulnerable to injury.
 In fact, it’s the most frequently injured joint, especially with athletes.
-Symptoms of knee problems include pain and aching, swelling, stiffness, and limitation of movement as well as locking and giving way.
+Symptoms of knee problems include knee pain and aching, swelling, stiffness, and limitation of movement as well as locking and giving way.

 Whether you are suffering from knee issues, joint pain, or injuries resulting from any type of activity, conservative physical therapist’s who specialize in orthopedic rehab can help.
 Physical therapy has been successful in helping so many patients to get back to the activities that they love.
-To learn more about physical therapy, go to: https://www.joionline.net/rehabilitation-physical-therapy/
+To learn more about physical therapy, go to rehabilitation physical therapy.

 If you are interested in scheduling an appointment for physical therapy, call (904) 858-7045.